Armelle Caron: The Interplay of Art and Chance

 Art Without Labels

-These encounters inspired the artist to create his first series of works produced during his residency at UM: simple questions, painted in a minimalist style with watercolors on a white background, which the observant passerby will discover posted in various locations around the university.
-Is an artist a researcher?; Must art meet an expectation?; or even Does the artist invite us to see or to think?
-Questions that, as we can see, do not call for answers but are valuable simply by their presence, by their ability to forge a connection as unexpected as it is intimate with the viewer.
+These encounters inspired the artist to create his first series of works produced during his residency atUM simple questions, soberly painted in watercolor on a white background, which the attentive passerby will discover posted in various locations around the university.
+Is an artist a researcher?; Must art meet certain expectations?; or Does the artist invite us to look or to think?
+These are questions that, as we can see, do not require answers but are valuable simply by their presence, by their ability to forge a connection with the viewer that is as unexpected as it is intimate.

-“Direct contact”
+"Direct Contact"

-Influenced by geography and the relationship to space, Armelle Caron’s work is confronted here with a new environment: the university, “a collection of scattered sites with no real center or continuity.”
+Influenced by geography and the relationship to space, Armelle Caron’s work is confronted here with a new environment—the university— “a collection of scattered sites with no real center or continuity.”
 A “city within a city,” experienced by its users primarily as a place of passage, yet one where a very real collective life takes shape.